reichlab/docs.zoltardata/docs/FileFormats.md

     BMA,20171023,2017-2018,HHS Region 2,4 wk ahead,0.4,0.4,-6.42663862873283,-0.156176129883708,0.9925874469

-## Truth data format (CSV)
-Every project in Zoltar can have ground truth values associated with targets.
-This information is required for Zoltar to do scoring.
-Users can access them as CSV through the web UI or the programmer API.
-The data has four columns: `timezero`, `location`, `target`, `value`:

-- `timezero`: date the truth applies to, formatted as `yyyy-mm-dd`
-- `location`: the location's name
-- `target`: target name
-- `value`: truth value, formatted according to the target's type. date values are formatted `yyyy-mm-dd`. <!-- todo boolean value format? -->

-Here's an example:

-    timezero,unit,target,value
-    2017-04-23,TH01,1_biweek_ahead,2
-    2017-04-23,TH01,2_biweek_ahead,0
-    2017-04-23,TH01,3_biweek_ahead,11
-    2017-04-23,TH01,4_biweek_ahead,8
-    2017-04-23,TH01,5_biweek_ahead,11

 ## Forecast data format (JSON)

-For prediction input and output we use a dictionary structure suitable for JSON I/O. The dict is called a`JSON IO dict` in code documentation.
+For prediction input and output we use a JSON file format.
+This format is strongly inspired by https://github.com/cdcepi/predx/blob/master/predx_classes.md .
 See [zoltar-predictions-examples.json](zoltar-predictions-examples.json) for an example.

-This format is strongly inspired by https://github.com/cdcepi/predx/blob/master/predx_classes.md .

-Briefly, the dict has four top level keys:

-- `forecast`: a metadata dict about the file's forecast. has these keys: `id`, `forecast_model_id`, `source`, `created_at`, and `time_zero`.
-Some or all of these keys might be ignored by functions that accept a JSON IO dict.
-- `locations`: a list of `location dicts`, each of which has just a `name` key whose value is the name of a location in the below `predictions` section.
-- `targets`: a list of `target dicts`, each of which has the following fields.
-The fields are: `name`, `description`, `unit`, `is_date`, `is_step_ahead`, and `step_ahead_increment`.
-- `predictions`: a list of `prediction dicts` that contains the prediction data.
-Each dict has these fields:
+The file contains a top-level with two keys: `"meta"` and `"predictions"`.
+The `meta` section is unused for uploads, and for downloads contains various information about the forecast in the repository in the `"forecast"` field) plus lists of the project's `"units"` and `"targets"`.

+The `"predictions"` list contains objects for each prediction, and each object contains the following four keys:

-  - `location`: name of the Location.
+- `"location"`: name of the Location.
-  - `target`: name of the Target.
+- `"target"`: name of the Target.
-  - `class`: the type of prediction this is.
+- `"class"`: the type of prediction this is.
 It is an abbreviation of the corresponding Prediction subclass - the names are : `bin`, `named`, `point`, and `sample`.
-  - `prediction`: a class-specific dict containing the prediction data itself.
+- `"prediction"`: a class-specific dict containing the prediction data itself.
 The format varies according to class.
-Here is a summary:
+Here is a summary (see [Data model](DataModel.md) for details and examples):

-    - `bin`: Binned distribution with a category for each bin.
+    - `"bin"`: Binned distribution with a category for each bin.
 It is a two-column table represented by two keys, one per column: `cat` and `prob`.
 They are paired, i.e., have the same number of rows.
-    - `named`: A named distribution with four fields: `family` and `param1` through `param3`. `family` names must be one of : `norm`, `lnorm`, `gamma`, `beta`, `bern`, `binom`, `pois`, `nbinom`, and `nbinom2`.
+    - `"named"`: A named distribution with four fields: `family` and `param1` through `param3`. `family` names must be one of : `norm`, `lnorm`, `gamma`, `beta`, `bern`, `binom`, `pois`, `nbinom`, and `nbinom2`.
-    - `point`: A numeric point prediction with a single `value` key.
+    - `"point`: A numeric point prediction with a single `value` key.
-    - `sample`: Numeric samples represented as a table with one column that is found in the `sample` key.
+    - `"sample"`: Numeric samples represented as a table with one column that is found in the `sample` key.

 ## Quantile forecast format (CSV)

-Zoltar libraries support importing quantile data via the CSV format documented at [covid19-death-forecasts](https://github.com/reichlab/covid19-death-forecasts/blob/master/README.md#data-model).
-While this format is not supported by Zoltar itself (i.e., you cannot upload one directly - you must always upload JSON files in the [above format](#project-creation-configuration-json)), the libraries allow you to translate between the two.
+Zoltar libraries support importing quantile data via the COVID-19 CSV format documented at [covid19-forecast-hub](https://github.com/reichlab/covid19-forecast-hub/blob/master/README.md#data-model).
+While this format is not supported by Zoltar itself (i.e., you cannot upload one directly - you must always upload JSON files in the [above format](#project-creation-configuration-json)), the Zoltar libraries allow you to translate between the two.

-The format allows these columns in any order.
-Additional columns (such as the common `location_name`) are allowed but ignored.

-- `target`: a unique id for the target
-- `location`: a unique id for the location (we have standardized to FIPS codes)
-- `type`: one of either `point` or `quantile`
-- `quantile`: a value between 0 and 1 (inclusive), representing the quantile displayed in this row. if `type=="point"` then `NULL`.
-- `value`: a numeric value representing the value of the cumulative distribution function evaluated at the specified `quantile`
+Please see the above link for CSV column details.
+The Zoltar libraries ignore all but the following, which are allowed to be in any order: `"target"`, `"location"` (translated to Zoltar's "unit" concept), `"type"`, `"quantile"`, and `"value"`.

 Please see [Validation.md](Validation.md) for details about quantile and value data.